Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Data Availability

 \section{Data Availability}

-Our GitHub repository (\href{https://github.com/Lukeli0425/Galaxy-Deconv}{https://github.com/Lukeli0425/Galaxy-Deconvolution}) includes the code needed to regenerate the simulated data, as well as a link to the dataset we used.
-We also provide the suggested unrolled ADMM model with trained weights along with tutorials for using it, allowing a convenient deconvolution with the suggested method for further research.
+Our GitHub repository (\href{https://github.com/Lukeli0425/Galaxy-Deconv}{https://github.com/Lukeli0425/Galaxy-Deconvolution}) includes the code needed to regenerate the simulated data, as well as a link to our dataset.
+We also provide the suggested unrolled ADMM model with trained weights under LSST settings along with tutorials for using it, allowing a convenient deconvolution with the suggested method for further research.

 \bsp